Chewy Anzac Biscuits (crispy edges)

 • Combine dry ingredients – Add the flour, oats, coconuts and both sugars into a large mixing bowl.
 Whisk to combine.

-• Combine wet ingredients – Add the golden syrup and boiling water and slowly stir until well combined.
+• Combine wet ingredients – Add the golden syrup and boiling water to the slightly cooled butter and slowly stir until well combined.
 Then add the bicarb soda and stir.
 It will bubble and then go back down.

 • Make dough – Add the wet ingredients to the dry ingredients and use a spatula or wooden spoon to form a dough.
 The dough will be a little crumbly but should form a shape when squeezed.

-• Bake – Roll into 12 evenly sized balls (about 2 tbsp in volume) and flatten slightly using a spoon or the back of a measuring cup.
+• Bake – Roll into 12 evenly sized balls (about 58g per cookie) and flatten slightly using a spoon or the back of a measuring cup.
 Space evenly across both baking trays.
-Bake for 4 minutes, turn tray around and bake another 4 minutes or until golden around the edges.
+Bake for 7-8 minutes, turn tray around and bake another 7-8 minutes or until golden around the edges.
 Flatten again and use a slightly bigger round cookie cutter to shuffle around each biscuit while hot and get a round biscuit.
 Once baked allow to cool on trays completely before serving.

 Notes